235u/proposals/StockChart/README.md

 ### Are you the developer who will be working on this project if selected (no subcontracting)?

 Yes, no subcontracting.
+Who do you represent?
 Are you the primary developer of the application in question (no subcontracting)?

 >  You will add/modify some features on top of this application.
 The project itself is fairly simple/straightforward and detailed step-by-step instructions for tweaks that need to be done will be provided.